grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### MIDI Classes

 A `midi` base class defining MIDI messages decoding/encoding methods has been developed.
-It will be used to receive and tranmist MIDI messages:
+It will be used to receive and transmit MIDI messages:

 class midi {